Harshita711/SmartCRM/README.md

-# Xeno AI-Native Mini CRM
+# SmartCRM - AI-Native Mini CRM

 > A production-grade, AI-powered CRM for shopper engagement — built for the Xeno Engineering Internship Assignment.